wlach/eideticker/README.md

     source ./bin/activate

-The next step depends on whether you're using adb or SUTAgent to interface with the device (on FirefoxOS, we assume adb).
+The next step depends on whether you're using adb or SUTAgent to interface with the device (on Firefox OS, we assume adb).
 If the former, just connect your device to your computer's USB port.
 That's it, you should now be set to run tests!